4.8. Spectrum Classes

 129.18529...

 The method calculates the smallest FWHM around the highest peak.
 While it is possible to calculate this value for all spectral shapes, it is only meaningful as width characterization for functions with a distinctive peak and an outward fall-off.
-For instance this metric does not make sense for a spectrum consisting of multiple separated bell-shaped curves.

-4.7.1.4.
+4.8.1.4.
 Power

-The spectral power can be calculated with:
+The total spectral power can be calculated with:

 >>> spec.power()